Seminary Woods St. Francis

 Seminary Woods is a historic woodland in St. Francis, Wisconsin, United States, on the grounds of Saint Francis de Sales Seminary.
 It is one of the last surviving beech-maple mesic forests in Wisconsin.
 The forest was founded in 1855 when the seminary moved to St. Francis from Milwaukee and the land that was originally purchased by the Lake Drive Franciscan Sisters became part of the newly established seminary.
 The forest consists of 68 acre and is located near Lake Michigan.
 It attracts attention from naturalists for the forest's beech-maple composition and wild flowers that bloom in the spring.
 A striking feature of the forest is the seminary's cemetery that lies hidden among the trees at the center.

 History

-Although the woods lie on seminary property, the forest was first acquired by the Sisters of St. Francis of Assisi in 1833 from the Potawatomi Indians living in the area at the time.
-It was not until 1855 that Saint Francis de Sales Seminary was built and the forest became part of its property.
+In 1833, the Sisters of St. Francis of Assisi acquired the forest from members of the Indigenous Potawatomi tribe who were living in the area at the time.
+The woods would later become part of a seminary.

+Two decades later, in 1855, the Saint Francis de Sales Seminary was built, and the forest owned by the Sisters became part of its property.

 The forest has survived colonization and urbanization because its natural beauty led it to be used as a place for reflection by members of the seminary.